-Different situations call for differing tree reports.
+Different situations call for differing tree

 Consultancy is provided by Mr Antony D Price MArborA, Dip Arb L4 & L6 (ABC)–